fuzzymfx/fuzzymfx.github.io/content/neak.md

 The full code can be found here: [*Reference*](https://python.langchain.com/docs/expression_language/cookbook/retrieval)

-### Llama index
+### Llama Index

-Lang chain follows a similar RAG pipeline.
+Llama Index follows a similar RAG pipeline.
 In Llama Index, a query engine is a generic interface that allows you to ask questions about your data.

 A query engine takes in a natural language query and returns a rich response.
 It is most often (but not always) built on one or many indexes via retrievers.
 You can compose multiple query engines to achieve more advanced capability.